 Familiarize yourself with the mobile programmatic supply chain and understand the role of each participant.

-Many premium publishers only work with a small selection of supply-side platforms (SSPs), and working with SSPs that have direct relationships to high-quality inventory is the best way for advertisers to maintain control over their ads and get the best return on investment.
+Many premium publishers only work with a small selection of supply-side platforms (SSPs).
+Working with SSPs that have direct relationships to high-quality inventory is the best way for advertisers to maintain control over their ads and get the best return on investment (ROI).

 For a low-cost, large-scale in-app advertising campaign, no ad format can beat the classic mobile Banner ad.
-These versatile ad spaces continue to be popular among app publishers due to their ability to easily fit into in-app environment without being intrusive to the user experience.
+These versatile ad units maintain their popularity among app publishers due to their ability to easily fit into the in-app environment, without being intrusive to the user experience.

 Full-screen ads make the largest visual impact on the user, which means that these formats are effective for engaging consumers during natural content breaks within the in-app environment.

 Interactive video ads are a great way to encourage users to engage with a creative and complete the desired action.
-VPAID (Video Player-Ad Interface Definition) is a video ad delivery format that allows advertisers to program interactive features directly into ads, and it also allows an advertiser’s preferred viewability tracking solution to be implemented, regardless of whether the specific measurement provider is integrated into an app’s SDK.
+VPAID (Video Player-Ad Interface Definition) is a video ad delivery format that allows advertisers to program interactive features directly into ads.
+It also allows an advertiser’s preferred viewability tracking solution to be implemented, regardless of whether the specific measurement provider is integrated into an app’s SDK.

 Another effective method for gaining informed clicks and high-quality conversions is to use rewarded video ads.
-Since this ad format is opt-in, with users choosing to watch in exchange for a reward, it has the highest viewability rates of any mobile ad format.
+Users opt into engaging with the ad in exchange for an in-app reward.
+As a result, this format has some of the highest viewability rates, and it can even help improve brand sentiment.

 Buying inventory through programmatic deals creates a direct relationship between an advertiser and a publisher, allowing advertisers to know exactly who is seeing their ad and in which context.

-Gaming apps aren’t just for kids!
-Users of all ages turn to gaming apps to relax or challenge their friends, and with a 50% mobile user penetration in the US, gaming apps are an effective medium for reaching diverse audiences within the apps they love most.
+Gaming apps are universally enjoyed across all age groups.
+Users of all ages turn to game apps to relax or challenge their friends.
+With nearly 50% of the US population playing mobile games, gaming apps are an effective medium for reaching diverse audiences within the apps they love most.